Keyboard shortcuts

 Context

 Collectors (git, opencode, todos) can be expensive.
-We need to avoid re-running them on every build.
+Avoid re-running them on every build.

 Decision